Lecostarius/Hygrometer_HYT229/README.md

 from the outside, which looks weird.
 Either I remove the LED, or print with 100 percent material so that this light is somewhat dampened.

+After a lot of trying, I could only switch off the Pico 2 and restart it again after 5 seconds time.
+On an empty Pico, that seemed to bring current consumption (on 1S Lipo) to below 1 mA, on my final setup however, which still has the display on, the LED of the Shim on, the barometer on, current consumption drops to some 7 mA.
+While the Pico2 is running to take the next measurement and to update the display, it draws 18 mA; this is already using a reduced clock of 50 MHz.

+I used the SingleFileDrive facility of LittleFS to export the logfile to the outside world.
+When pushing the button, logging starts, and in this mode, the device switches itself off and awakes every 5 seconds (still consuming the abovementioned 7 mA though).
+The restart process lets the display flicker shortly.